TomasEkeli/shipos-tech.github.io/index.md

 				applications to new customers like you would with apps on Google Play.</p>
 				<p>ShipOS is an open collaboration for a standard OS onboard
 				ships.
-A Class Society’s needs for standardization and for relevant data can be efficiently realized.</p>
+With it we believe society’s needs for standardization and for relevant data can be efficiently realized.</p>
 			</div>
 		</section>